Examples of Our Work

 We reviewed the opportunity from the perspective of:

-a. financial contribution modelled to how it could fit into our clients’s infrastructure.
+1. Financial contribution modelled to how it could fit into our clients’s infrastructure.

-b. actual strategic fit within our client’s growth plan.
+2. Actual strategic fit within our client’s growth plan.

-c. what changes might be made to the deal structure or integration of the practice to improve the deal’s contribution (financial and operational).
+3. What changes might be made to the deal structure or integration of the practice to improve the deal’s contribution (financial and operational).

-d. what further questions our client needs to get answered by the target firm as they relate to clients, HR matters, the seller’s plans and compensation structure, etc.
+4. What further questions our client needs to get answered by the target firm as they relate to clients, HR matters, the seller’s plans and compensation structure, etc.

 We brought a well-rounded, integrated and efficient assessment that spanned finance, operations, HR, deal structure, integration considerations, and market positioning, allowing our client to make a confident decision.